 - You can purchase a cake pop stand, similar to the one in the photos, for under $20.
 You can also use a block of styrofoam to hold the sticks, or place them top down on a piece of parchment paper.
 I have used styrofoam blocks and wrapped them in paper or tissue paper for a pretty presentation.

 - I place the balls in the refrigerator to help them hold their shape while dipping into the warm chocolate, and the coolness of the cake quickens the setting of the chocolate.

 - This recipe makes 36-40 pops.
-I use an entire tub of pre-made frosting, which is 16 oz.
-(Just under 2 cups of frosting) If you want to make a speedier batch of cake pops with a box cake mix, only use HALF of the tub of frosting.
+I use an entire tub of pre-made frosting, which is 16 ounces (just under 2 cups of frosting).
+If you want to make a speedier batch of cake pops with a box cake mix, only use HALF of the tub of frosting.

 - Cake mix cakes are half of this recipe.
 You can also choose different flavors of frosting, and colors to dip.
 There are so many options!

 - When microwaving the chocolate, do so in 30-second intervals.
 Chocolate can burn pretty quickly in the microwave, so make sure you’re checking on it and stirring often!

 - If you’re using sprinkles, toss them on the pops right after they’ve been dipped and the chocolate is still wet.
 That way, they’ll hold their place on the cake pops.

 - Use a cookie portion scoop to make sure every single cake pop is the exact same size!
 Trust me, they’re way more impressive to present when they’re all the same shape and size.